-You must register for classes before they start.
-We will tell you by emailing you an invoice if you have a spot.
-We often have a waiting list for our classes and you may not get in all or any of your choices.
+You must register for programs before they start.
+We will tell you by mailing you an invoice if you have a spot.
+We always have a waiting list for our programs and you may not get in all or any of your choices.
 We try to ensure people who have not had an opportunity before, or for some time, would be considered.

-You will get an email to say you are in the course and the cost.
-The money must be paid before the first day of the class.
+You will get a letter in the mail to say you are in the course and the cost.
+The money must be paid before the first day of the activity.
 You do not get your money back if you miss classes unless there is a good reason.
 For example, if you are sick for a long time, you may ask for a refund.